cdli-gh/annodoc/index.md

 	1	a-šà	a.šà.g	field	0	LOC	marked on 2
 	2	in-dab5-ba-na	'i-n-dab5-Ø-'a=ane='a	VP-3SG.A-seize-3N.S/DO-NOM=his=LOC	1	amod	no overt arguments, hence amod, not acl

-If adjectives (including argument-less relative clauses) appear without nominal head, but with a grammatical role (morphological case) in a clause, annotate them like nouns, i.e., use the morphological case for their annotation.
+For headless "adjectives" (relative clauses without independent arguments), annotate only case, not `amod`: If adjectives (including argument-less relative clauses) appear without nominal head, but with a grammatical role (morphological case) in a clause, treat them like nouns, i.e., use the morphological case for their annotation.
 Likewise, lexicalized deverbal nominals are annotated like nominal arguments.
+This is because such constructions are systematically ambiguous between an interpretation as lexicalized nominals and as nominalized clauses.

 	# Jagersma, Chap.
+7 (326)
+	# ‘from (the place of) Banzigen (“He/She let me rise”)’
+	# (Iraq 22 pl.19 MLC 42 2; D; 21)
+	1	ki	ki	place	0	ABL
+	2	ba-zi-ge-na-ta	Ø-ba-n-zi.g-en=ak=ta	VP-MM-3SG.A-rise-1SG.S/DO=GEN=ABL	1	GEN	not: amod+GEN

+	# Jagersma, Chap.
 27 (34)
 	# ‘one in which it is sieved for me’
-	1	gema-an-sim	Ø-ma-n(i)-sim-Ø	VP-1SG.IO-in-sieve-3N.S/DO	0	ABS
+	1	gema-an-sim	Ø-ma-n(i)-sim-Ø	VP-1SG.IO-in-sieve-3N.S/DO	0	ABS	not: amod+ABS

 Etymologically, this is a headless relative clause, but it is lexicalized as a noun; according to CDLI conventions, that is originally an `amod`, because it comes without arguments.

 	# Jagersma, Chap.
 27 (36)
 	# ‘one who has died’
-	1	ba-úš	Ø-ba-'úš-Ø	VP-MM-die-3SG/3N.S/DO	0	ABS
+	1	ba-úš	Ø-ba-'úš-Ø	VP-MM-die-3SG/3N.S/DO	0	ABS	not: amod+ABS

 Etymologically, this is a headless relative clause, but it is lexicalized as a noun.

 	# Jagersma, Chap.
 27 (53)
-	# ‘on whose right and left lions were laying’
+	# ‘on whose right and left, lions were laying’
 	# (Cyl A 5:16; L; 22)
-	1	zi-da	zi.d-Ø-'a	be.right-NFIN-NOM	4	LOC	morphologically, this is amod+LOC
+	1	zi-da	zi.d-Ø-'a	be.right-NFIN-NOM	4	LOC	not: amod+LOC
 	2	gabu2-na	gabu2=ane='a	left=his=LOC	1	appos
 	3	piriĝ	piriĝ=Ø	lion=ABS	4	ABS
 	4	ì-nú-nú-a	'i-b(i)-nú-nú-Ø-'a	VP-3N:on-lie-lie-3N.S/DO-NOM	0	acl